 - Incidence is unclear due to the extent of underdiagnosis.

 - Post-marketing surveillance studies on nefazodone (no longer licensed but unlicensed preparations are still available) suggest an incidence of 0.4 cases per 1,000 patient-months of treatment.

 - It is estimated that 14-16% of those who take overdoses of SSRIs display features of the syndrome.

 - Deaths with SSRI overdose are associated with combinations of other medications or illicit substances.

 Use of serotonergic agents is the risk factor for SS.
 SS may be produced by large doses/overdose of a single drug or by combinations of drugs.
-The most common causative combinations include a monoamine-oxidase inhibitor (MAOI).
+The most common causative combinations include an MAOI.

 Drugs implicated in SS include:

 - Antidepressants: SSRI, SNRI, TCA, MAOI, St John's wort, lithium.

 - Analgesics: tramadol, pethidine, fentanyl, dextromethorphan (in OTC cough remedies).